Chris-Duckworth/sdss_clustering/README.md

 ## Clustering

 To cluster galaxy images, three distinct clustering algorithms (from [`sklearn.cluster`](https://scikit-learn.org/stable/modules/classes.html#module-sklearn.cluster)) are applied to the output set of image features.
 We select :
-  - **k-means :** (i.e. generating a target number of distinct clusters that minimise within cluster variances)
+  - **k-means :** (i.e. generating a target number of distinct convex clusters that minimise within cluster variances)
   - **Affinity propagation :** which finds 'exemplars' (i.e. prime examples for a representative group) through sending 'messages' between each of the samples.
 Here you define groups (or their exemplars) to minimise a certain metric (e.g. average distance between samples in the parameter space or variance).
   - **Agglomerative :** hierarchical bottom-up clustering (i.e. iteratively merging together the nearest nodes - starting with individual galaxies until desired number of clusters are found)